This is the preliminary (or launch) version of the 2023-2024 VCU Bulletin. This edition includes all programs

 Information systems core outcomes

-- Students will have an understanding of information technology as it applies to business contexts and the skill to apply this technology effectively in specific circumstances.
+3. Students will understand information systems as they apply to business contexts and possess the skills to apply this technology effectively in specific circumstances.

 Information risk, security and assurance concentration-specific outcome